-Removal of the rails and creation of rail trails will be the subject of to a proposedne approved UMP.
-Potential environmental impacts and mitigation measures will be further identified and evaluated during the development of <a href="tel:thea-ump-withlevels of review for specific projects assist in addressing mitigation of potential significant adverse impacts.
+Removal of the rails and creation of rail trails will be the subject of a proposed UMP.
+Potential environmental impacts and mitigation measures will be further identified and evaluated during the development of the UMP with a public SEQRA process.
+If a particular project involves wetlands, the Agency will also review it under the Freshwater Wetlands Act.
+These additional levels of review for specific projects assist in addressing mitigation of potential significant adverse impacts.